 Walking all the way down the park to Preah Suramarit Boulevard, you turn right to see first the statue of Norodom Sihanouk.
 Behind this former leader, you’ll spot the Independence Monument.
-Actually, both not that impressive.
+Actually, both are not that impressive.

 Besides the designated attractions, Phnom Penh is certainly not everybody’s cup of tea.
-It’s very, very dirty, there is much poverty and misery, there is much prostitution 24/7.
+It’s very, very dirty, there is much poverty and misery, and there is much prostitution 24/7.
 Hence, walking the streets east of Norodom road is not pure pleasure.

-Nevertheless, if you are on a certain budget, you will find most of the hostels, cheaper hotels and eateries here.
+Nevertheless, if you are on a certain budget, you will find most of the hostels, cheaper hotels, and eateries here.